juminuwo/komotray/readme.md

 ## Tray menu and (optional) hotkeys

 Right click on either tray icon opens a simplified menu with options to reload the tray application or exit.
 The capability to pause, restart, or start komorebi has been removed from the tray menu for simplicity.

-Optionally, komo*Tray* can also be used to configure additional key bindings.
-See [my personal configuration](komorebi-config) for an example.